-- Dependent children of active duty military personnel whose move resulted from military orders. - Children who have been relocated due to a foster care placement in a different school zone. - > Children who have been moved due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent.
+- ❖ Dependent children of active duty military personnel whose move resulted from military orders. - Children who have been relocated due to a foster care placement in a different school zone. - Children who have been moved due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent.

-K. Grandfathered Requests
+B. Grandfathered Requests

-Students, once accepted who are presently attending a school that is outside their zoned school, including students who reside in a different district, may remain at his or her current school until they reach the terminal grade for that school, unless there are attendance or discipline issues.
+Students, who are presently attending a school that is outside their zoned school, including students who reside in a different district, may remain at his or her current school until they reach the terminal grade for that school.

-L. Home Purchase Requests
+C. Home Purchase Requests